siewla/Project/postmortem.md

 - Refactor, I think I shall improve on the refactoring the codes using class or prototype.

 **3. How is the overall level of the course during this unit? (instruction, course materials, etc.)**
 - The course materials and instructions in Unit are fine overall for all.
-However, the homework though reviewed, same as the other classmates, I do hope there would be sample solution posted maybe 1 week after submission.